tmux-plugins/tmux-resurrect/README.md

 to each such pane.
 To prevent these commands from being added to history themselves, add `HISTCONTROL=ignoreboth` to your `.bashrc` (this is set by default in Ubuntu).

+#### Restoring tmux buffers (experimental)

+In `.tmux.conf`:

+    set -g @resurrect-save-tmux-buffers 'on'

+Scrollback buffers for individual panes will now be saved and restored.
+Due to technical limitations, this only works for panes which have no program running in foreground when saving.
+On save, `tmux-resurrect` will capture and save the scrollback buffer from each pane; on restore, `tmux-resurrect` will `cat` each buffer file back to its restored pane.
+To prevent the latter command from being added to history, add `HISTCONTROL=ignoreboth` to your `.bashrc` (this is set by default in Ubuntu).

 ### Other goodies

 - [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat) - a plugin for